fleeksoft/ksoup/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Sample Code**
-If applicable, add screenshots to help explain your problem.
+If applicable, add sample code or snippets to help explain your problem.

 **Device (please complete the following information):**
  - Device: [e.g. iPhone6]